camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 See the [Wildfly migration guide](https://docs.jboss.org/author/display/CMTOOL/WildFly+8+to+10) for any Wildfly-specific migration notes and procedures.
 {{< /note >}}

-# 1. Update the Camunda BPM Modules
+# 1. Update the Camunda Platform Modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: